prashant-singh-maersk/aspire-app/README.md

 For easy walkthrough, I will divide the points in these major categories.

+- Getting Started
+- Deployment
 - Functional specifications
 - Non Functional specifications
 - Code Structure
 - Tech choices
 - Further Improvements which could be done later
-- Performance improvements
-- Getting Started
-- Deployment

 Apart from developing the features, I have also paid attention to :-